Battalion 8th Battalion

 Buried Marfaux British Cemetery, France

 Sidney Herbert Bray was born at 19 Savile Crescent in Halifax on the 26th November 1882, the 5th child of Ralph England Bray and his wife Edith Mary Bray.
 In 1911, Sidney was living with his parents at Hedlands, Knaresborough.
 He gave his occupation as a bank clerk.
 Sidney married Edith Mary Stansfield on the 16th June 1914 at St.Jude's Church in Halifax.
 At that time Sidney was a bank clerk.
 Later, after his father's death, Sidney's mother moved to "Warley" in Collingham.
-In 1916, Sidney and Edith's daughter, Catherine, was born and was baptised in Collingham Church.
+In 1916, Sidney and Edith's daughter, Katherine, was born and was baptised in Collingham Church.

 In 1917 Sidney was on the staff of Messrs Beckett's bank in Leeds when he joined the Artist's Rifles In January 1917, and he was granted a commission in the West Yorkshire Regiment in November 1917.
 Sidney first went to France on 11th January 1918 and he served in the 8th Battalion West Yorkshire Regiment.